maptiler/maptiler-sdk-js/readme.md

 ```
 It will only apply `ENGLISH` as the language of this specific map instance (and will not alter the global `config`).

-3. **Set the language after the map has been instanciated:**
+3. **Set the language after the map has been instantiated:**
 ```ts
 map.setLanguage(Language.ENGLISH);
 ```
 Again, it will only apply `ENGLISH` as the language of this specific map instance (and will not alter the global `config`).

 The list of supported languages is built-in and can be found [here](src/language.ts).
-In addition, there are spacial language *flags*:
+In addition, there are special language *flags*:
 - `Language.AUTO` **[DEFAULT]** uses the language defined in the web browser
 - `Language.STYLE_LOCK` to strictly use the language defined in the style.
 Prevents any further language update
 - `Language.LOCAL` uses the language local to each country
-- `Language.LATIN` uses a default with latin characters
+- `Language.LATIN` uses a default with Latin characters
-- `Language.NON_LATIN` uses a default with non-latin characters
+- `Language.NON_LATIN` uses a default with non-Latin characters

 Whenever a label is not supported in the defined language, it falls back to `Language.LOCAL`.